Diamond Springs, California

 Diamond Springs (formerly, Diamond Spring and Diamond) is a census-designated place (CDP) in El Dorado County, California, United States.
-It is part of the Sacramento–Arden-Arcade–Roseville Metropolitan Statistical Area.
+It is part of the Sacramento metropolitan area.
 The population was 11,345 at the 2020 census, up from 11,037 at the 2010 census.
 The town is registered as California Historical Landmark number 487.
 It lies at an elevation of 1791 feet (546 m).

 History

 This town, settled in 1848, derived its name from its crystal clear springs.
 Among the most gold-rich locations in the region, the area produced a 25-pound nugget, one of the largest ever found in El Dorado County.
 Its most thriving period was in 1851 and, through its lumber, lime production, and agriculture, Diamond Springs has retained some of its early importance.

 A post office was established at Diamond Spring in 1853; the name was changed to Diamond Springs in 1950.

 Geography

-According to the United States Census Bureau, the CDP has a total area of 16.7 sqmi, of which, 16.6 sqmi of it is land and 0.1 sqmi of it (0.42%) is water.
+According to the United States Census Bureau, the CDP has a total area of 16.7 sqmi, of which 16.6 sqmi is land and 0.1 sqmi (0.42%) is water.